How Do I Find Study Space in the Library?

 Portable white boards are available on all three floors of the Library for use by study groups in appropriate study areas.
 Markers and erasers are available to borrow at the Checkout Desk.

 The following rooms are available for individual or group study.
 They may be reserved whenever the Library is open for group study according to the procedures specified for each room.
 These rooms are not available to be scheduled as classrooms for ongoing course instruction.
 Study room reservations are available only to currently registered students, staff, and faculty of Humboldt State University.
+Room reservations for L115-L117 are disabled during the summer.

 The following rooms are used by librarians for instruction so are not always available for students.
 Pink cards posted next to the door of each room list the daily scheduled use.
 Priorities for use are as follows: